ShuraF/evonn/README.md

 ### 2. Configure with CMake

-If HDF5 is correctly installed and discoverable:
+If HDF5 is correctly installed and discoverable, run:

 ```bash
 cmake ..